raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

 ### Windows installer

-For those who just want to enable the Compute Module eMMC as a mass storage device under Windows, the standalone installer is the recommended option.
-This installer has been tested on Windows 10 32-bit and 64-bit, and Windows XP 32 bit.
+For those who just want to enable the Compute Module eMMC as a mass storage device under Windows, the stand-alone installer is the recommended option.
+This installer has been tested on Windows 10 32-bit and 64-bit, and Windows XP 32-bit.

 Please ensure you are not writing to any USB devices whilst the installer is running.